ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     elsewhere in this specification.

--   Custom Passport Visa Types MUST limit personally identifiable information to only that which is neccessary to provide authorization.
+-   Custom Passport Visa Types MUST limit personally identifiable information to only that which is necessary to provide authorization.

 -   The custom `type` name MUST follow the format prescribed in the [URL Fields](#url-fields) section of the specification.